 Advance Central PA maintains a strong partnership with the Title II providers in the region and recognizes their expertise in helping individuals increase their basic skills.
-The Adult Basic Education providers offer a multitude of services ranging from English language learning, high school equivalency preparation courses and testing, bridge programs that help learners transition to post-secondary endeavors, and basic skill improvement in math and literacy.
+The Adult Basic Education providers offer a multitude of services ranging from English language learning, high school equivalency preparation courses and testing, bridge programs that help learners transition to post-secondary endeavors, digital literacy, transferable skills training, and basic skill improvement in math and literacy.
 To avoid duplication of services, Advance Central PA relies on the expertise of the Title II partners to provide these services and encourages co-enrollment across programs.